SurfSolana/PerpSurfer/README.md

    - Sign up for a free API key
    - Save your API key

-### 2. Wallet Setup
+### 2. Wallet Setup & Funding

-The bot requires a dedicated trading wallet:
+The bot requires a dedicated trading wallet with specific SOL requirements:

-1. Visit Zeta Markets using our affiliate link: https://dex.zeta.markets/?r=surf
+Initial Setup Costs:
+- 0.02-ish SOL to open your Zeta Markets account (refundable)
+- 0.02-ish SOL per trading token account (refundable):
+  - SOL account: 0.02 SOL
+  - ETH account: 0.02 SOL
+  - BTC account: 0.02 SOL
+  - Total for token accounts: 0.06 SOL
+- At least 0.1-ish SOL left in wallet for ongoing transaction fees

+Total SOL needed: ~0.24-ish SOL minimum (0.02-ish + 0.06 + 0.1-ish)

+Additionally:
+- USDC deposit on Zeta for trading collateral (this is what you'll trade with)

+Setup Steps:
-2. Create a new wallet
+1. Create a new wallet
-   - Important: Always use a fresh wallet, never your main one
+   - Always use a fresh wallet, never your main one
+   - You'll need to verify you used the affiliate signup to get the API key from the SurfSolana #PerpSurfer discord channel
+2. Visit Zeta Markets using our affiliate link: https://dex.zeta.markets/?r=surf
+3. Fund your wallet with:
+   - At least 0.24 SOL for fees and accounts
+   - USDC for trading collateral
+4. Deposit USDC to Zeta Markets through their UI
-3. Export your private key:
+5. Export your private key:
-   - In SolFlare, click on your wallet address
+   - Using SolFlare (because the export format is like so [1,2,3,...]), click on your wallet address
    - Select "Export Private Key"
    - Save the exported array format [1,2,3,...]

-4. Create your wallet file:
+6. Create your wallet file:
    ```bash
    # Create a secure directory for wallet
    mkdir -p ~/.perpsurfer/wallet